How to Move to Germany from India: Job Seeker Visa and Chancenkarte Guide 2026

 The blocked account must be in a German-recognized provider.
 Expatrio is the most popular choice among Indian applicants because it is fully digital, charges a €49 setup fee, and produces an instant confirmation certificate.
 Fintiba and Coracle are alternatives.
 Deutsche Bank has a German Sperrkonto product but the process is manual and slow.

 Critical mistake to avoid: using the student blocked account rate (€992/month) instead of the job seeker rate (€1,091/month).
-This is one of the top reasons for consulate rejection in India.
+The research identifies this as a rejection risk.
 The amounts look similar but only the higher figure satisfies the job seeker and Chancenkarte requirements.

-A provision worth knowing: if you have a binding part-time employment contract (20 hours/week) for a German employer before you apply — possible through remote pre-hire arrangements — the salary from that contract can reduce the required blocked amount proportionally.
+A provision worth knowing: if you have a signed, binding part-time employment contract for a German employer before you apply, the mission may accept the salary from that contract to reduce the required blocked amount proportionally.
 A contract providing €1,000 net per month nearly eliminates the requirement.
-This is the "Hybrid Model" increasingly used by Chancenkarte applicants with international employer contacts.

 Indian Consulate Processing Times in 2026